Alejandro D. Aclan: Early life

 Alejandro Aclan was born on February 9, 1951, in Pasay City in the Philippines, the third of eight children born to Geronimo and Emerenciana Aclan.
-His father Geronimo served as a pilot in the Philippine Army Air Corps during World War II and is considered a war hero in the Philippines.
+His father Geronimo served as a pilot in the Philippine Army Air Corps during World War II and was considered a war hero in the Philippines.

-Before Aclan entered high school, his family moved from Manila to Makati, Phillipines.
+Before Aclan entered high school, his family moved from Manila to Makati.
 While attending a high school operated by the Salesians of Don Bosco, he began thinking about joining the priesthood.
-After finishing high school, Aclan entered the University of Santo Tomas in Manila to study medicine, but instead graduated in 1971 with a degree in medical technology.
-After graduation, Aclan taught at the university for a period of time, then started working for corporations as a programmer and systems analyst.
-He eventually reached middle management positions for San Miguel Corporation and Citibank Philippines.
+After his graduation, Aclan entered the University of Santo Tomas in Manila to study medicine, but instead graduated in 1971 with a degree in medical technology.
+After graduation, Aclan taught at the university for a while, then started working for corporations as a programmer and systems analyst.
+He eventually reached middle management positions for the San Miguel Corporation and Citibank Philippines.

 In 1982, Aclan and his family immigrated to Covina, California, where he took a position at Union Bank of California.
 While still working at the bank, he started seriously exploring the idea of become a priest.
 In 1988, Aclan entered St. John’s Seminary in Camarillo, California.

 Priesthood

-On June 5, 1993, Aclan was ordained to the priesthood for the Archdiocese of Los Angeles by Cardinal Roger Mahoney at the Cathedral of St. Vibiana in Los Angeles.
+On June 5, 1993, Aclan was ordained to the priesthood for the Archdiocese of Los Angeles by Cardinal Roger Mahony at the Cathedral of Saint Vibiana in Los Angeles.

 Between 1993 and 2001, Aclan served as an associate pastor at St. Finbar Parish in Burbank, California, then at St. John of God Parish in Norwalk, California.
-During these pastoral assignments, Aclan also served as director of vocations in progress (1996 to 1999).
+During these pastoral assignments, Aclan also served as director of vocations in progress for the archdiocese between 1996 and 1999.

-Aclan was assigned as pastor in 2001 for St. Madeleine Parish in Pomona, California, staying there for the next 11 years.
-While at St Madeleine, he also served as treasurer/council of priests (2006-2010) and as regional vocations director for the San Gabriel Valley Pastoral Region (2010-2012).
-In 2014, Aclan was appointed as vicar for clergy for the archdiocese and in 2017 was elevated by the Vatican to prelate of honor, with the title of monsignor.
+Aclan left St. John in 2001 to become pastor of St. Madeleine Parish in Pomona, California, staying there for the next 11 years.
+While at St Madeleine, he also served as treasurer/council of priests from 2006 to 2010 and as regional vocations director for the San Gabriel Valley Pastoral Region from 2010 to 2012.In 2014, Archbishop José Horacio Gómez named Aclan as vicar for clergy for the archdiocese.
+The Vatican in 2017 elevated him to the rank of prelate of honor, with the title of monsignor.